Xeddius/docker-allthemods9-nofrills/README.md

 These environment variables can be set at run time to override their defaults.

 * JVM_OPTS "-Xms2048m -Xmx4096m"
-* MOTD "All the Mods 9-0.2.56 Server Powered by Docker"
+* MOTD "All the Mods No Frills Server Powered by Docker"
 * LEVEL world

 ### Adding Minecraft Operators